pjamesjoyce/pjamesjoyce.github.io/_posts/2016-05-27-fromscratch.markdown

 ---
 layout: post
-title: "Here's a title"
+title: "AutoUpdate Post"
 date: 2016-05-27 05:49:52 -0400
 categories: jekyll update
 ---

-Here's some text
+Here's some different text `with one of these in it`